Abjad/abjad/docs/source/mothballed/hexachordal_recombination_all_interval.rst

 Up-voicing aggregates (as pitch segments)
 -----------------------------------------

-This type of hexachord recombination is due to Eliot Carter, who voiced the aggregates that result from this process upwards from a start pitch.
+This type of hexachord recombination is due to Elliott Carter, who voiced the aggregates that result from this process upwards from a start pitch.
 We define a function to do this.
 Then we write some LilyPond code to beautify the example: